FriendsOfPHP/security-advisories/README.md

   * If you have a CVE identifier, add it under the `cve` key.

+  * Make sure your file validates by running `php validate.php` from the root of this project.

 If some affected code is available through different Composer entries (like when you have read-only subtree splits of a main repository), duplicate the information in several files.